Facebook

 Excellent for Commuting Kids

 Having a comfy bike is the best encouragement for getting out on the road or trail.
-With seven gears, the Alysa is a great companion for long commutes to school or as the sidekick for the family weekend getaway.
+With seven gears, the Alysa is a great companion for school commutes or family weekend getaways.

 The rider can switch between seven speeds using the included Shimano Reva shifter.
 It’s smooth to turn, even for kids who are still getting used to gears.
 The big comfy seat prevents sore bottoms, enabling the rider to go for longer.